October 01, 2015

 Nearly a quarter of SME business owners in the UK say that human error, such as leaving sensitive information on desks or disposing of confidential documents in an unsecured bin, poses the biggest security risk to their organisation.
 Despite this, 27% don’t even have an information security policy or protocols in place, according to Shred-it’s 2015 Security Tracker survey.
 A third of those that do have policies in place admit to never training their employees on these protocols.

 So even though UK businesses are worried that their employees could cause their business harm – and by accident! – they aren’t doing enough to make sure that a data breach doesn’t happen.
-That’s worrying, especially since a study by the Ponemon Institute found that human error is one of the main causes of a security breach.

 Why is there a disconnect between fearing human error and putting in place measures, such as information security training, to ensure that employees are aware of the risks?
 Part of the reason is that many small business owners are unaware of what constitutes confidential data.
 Shred-it's study found that a third of SME owners said that they possess no information that would cause their business harm if stolen.
 However every business in the UK holds sensitive data – from payslips to meeting agendas and employee or client records – that could lead to damaging financial, legal and reputational repercussions.
 If you don't know what to shred then how can you protect yourself against a breach?